top of page

 The Appalachia Energy Immersion Trip is an experiential learning opportunity bringing students to the heart of America’s coal industry–a historically important place for our national energy system that continues to prove its relevance in the shaping of our nation’s energy policies.
 The ten-day trip will travel throughout West Virginia to explore the history and legacy of coal extraction on the people, landscape, environment, and economy of West Virginia, as well as the region’s shift to a different future.
 Students will interact with people working in diverse areas of the industry–energy producers, community organizations, political leaders, and more–to learn about West Virginia’s transition to a cleaner energy system, including development of transitional resources like natural gas and renewable energy sources like wind, solar, and geothermal.

-The coal industry has been integral in shaping the region’s cultural identity– how does a region adapt and change when this industry is diminishing?
+The coal industry has been integral in shaping the region’s cultural identity, so how might a region adapt and change when this industry is diminishing?
 What is the future of energy in Appalachia, and how can we reach this future in an equitable way that does not repeat the mistakes of past extractive industries?
 And what is our role in the energy system as consumers of energy, and how can we contribute to a just transition?
 These questions will drive our Appalachian experience.

-HOW TO APPLY: Applications are due Sunday, January 11 by 10PM.
-Apply via the link below!
+HOW TO APPLY: Applications are due Sunday, January 7 by 10PM.

 bottom of page